llucValerio/dive.cat/README.md

  * alerts about equipment maintenances.

  The backend is developed using Node Express.
- The frontend is developed with Angular applying Redux.
+ The frontend is developed with Angular.

 ## Getting Started